 But I did come across a Hairdressing School that provides a wide range of services that higher-end salons provide.
 But these services are at very reasonable prices.

 A standard shampoo and cut for hair of any length is only $6 if done by a student trainee at Kimage Hairdressing School.
 To have a recent graduate perform the same service, it costs $12.

 A few people who have had their hair cut there commented on the varying skill levels of the trainees.
 As one patron put it, “some of them can be efficient and extremely skilled, while others can be unbearably slow and lack confidence.”
 But many have also commented on the attentiveness and level of service the trainees and their supervisors provide.

 Kimage Hairdressing School Services

 The hairdressing school also does perms (including digital perms), hair colouring (including balayage & ombre), straightening, and intensive hair and scalp treatments.
 The prices for perms start at just $23 for short hair to $55 for a digital perm of long hair.
 Hair rebonding ranges from $35 to $55, depending on hair length.
 Other full-service salons will likely charge at least double these amounts.

 If you have a bad experience, your hair will always grow back.
-But the potential upside is that you might get your hair cut and styled by the next superstar stylist, all for less than the cost of a fast food combo meal.
+But the potential upside is that you might get your hair cut and styled by the next superstar stylist.
+And all for less than the cost of a fast food combo meal.